aweary/tinytime/README.md

 }
 ```

-### Babel Plugin
+### Babel Plugins

-Using [`babel-plugin-transform-tinytime`](http://npm.im/babel-plugin-transform-tinytime) you can resolve this efficency concern at compile time.
+Using one of the plugins below, you can resolve this efficency concern at compile time.

+[`babel-plugin-transform-tinytime`](http://npm.im/babel-plugin-transform-tinytime) - Hoists `tinytime` calls out of the JSX render scope.

+[`babel-plugin-tinytime`](https://www.npmjs.com/package/babel-plugin-tinytime) - Hoists `tinytime` calls out of the current scope, regardless if its inside JSX or a ordinary function scope.